DCS77/web-mobile-monorepo/README.md

 # Web and Mobile App Monorepo

-The goal for this repository is to have a working NextJS app and React Native app making use of a shared UI library.
+The goal for this repository is to have a working NextJS app and React Native app making use of a shared UI library, along with various useful features like icons, themes and languages.

 ## Current Progress